gaia-platform/gaia-docs/articles/reference/da-container-class-api.md

 ## **Operators on containers**

-It is possible to evaluate predicates on relationships.
-The supported predicates are: contains, empty, count.
+The following methods are used to evaluate predicates on relationships.

 **contains**

 `contains()`

-Evaluates to true when a container contains a certain predicate or a specific object.
+Evaluates to true when at least one object in the container matches a filter predicate.

 **empty**